jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 ![Claude response](/assets/images/6.png)

 But I found a way to trick Claude!
-It wouldn't let me upload 1408 individual images but Claude would evaluate pages and pages of PDFs with images embedded in them.
+Although it wouldn't let me upload 1408 individual images, Claude would evaluate pages and pages of PDFs with images embedded in them.

 I built the images into a PDF with this script: